SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-CAC benchmarks depend heavily on your average contract value (ACV).
+CAC benchmarks depend on ACV.
 As a rule of thumb, CAC should be recoverable within 12-18 months of gross margin.
-For SMB SaaS with ACVs of £5-15K, fully loaded CAC should be £3-8K.
-For mid-market SaaS with ACVs of £30-100K, fully loaded CAC should be £15-40K.
-For enterprise SaaS with ACVs above £100K, fully loaded CAC should be £40-80K.
+SMB (£5-15K ACV): £3-8K CAC.
+Mid-market (£30-100K ACV): £15-40K.
+Enterprise (£100K+ ACV): £40-80K.
 These ranges assume healthy LTV:CAC ratios.

 Why it matters

+CAC determines whether your growth is sustainable or borrowed.
+A company growing 100% year over year with an unsustainable CAC is not building value — it is converting investor capital into revenue at a loss.
 CAC also varies significantly by channel and motion.
-Your inbound CAC might be one-third of your outbound CAC.
-Your partner-sourced CAC might be half of your direct sales CAC.
+Your inbound CAC might be one-third of your outbound CAC; partner-sourced CAC might be half of your direct sales CAC.
 Understanding these channel-level differences helps you allocate budget to the highest-efficiency motions.
 If you are running both inbound and outbound, we cover the trade-offs in detail in our RevOps implementation guide.

 How to improve it

-Reducing CAC does not mean cutting sales and marketing spend.
-It means increasing the efficiency of that spend.
-The five highest-impact levers are: improving lead quality so sales teams spend less time on unqualified prospects, shortening sales cycles through better sales enablement and tighter qualification, increasing conversion rates at each pipeline stage, investing in organic channels (SEO, content, community) that compound over time, and building a referral engine that leverages happy customers as an acquisition channel.
+Reducing CAC does not mean cutting sales and marketing spend; it means increasing the efficiency of that spend.
+The five highest-impact levers are: improving lead quality, shortening sales cycles through better sales enablement and tighter qualification, increasing conversion rates at each pipeline stage, investing in organic channels (often via a SaaS SEO agency, content, and community) that compound over time, and building a referral engine.
+The most underrated lever is ICP discipline.
+When sales teams pursue out-of-ICP accounts, they spend the same effort on deals that close at lower rates, take longer, generate less revenue, and churn more frequently — tightening your ICP often reduces CAC by 20-40% within two quarters.

 Metric 7: Customer Lifetime Value (LTV)